© 2012 – Routledge

 "This study of Shakespeare's early work -- 2 Henry VI, The Taming of the Shrew, Romeo and Juliet, and analysed at greatest length, As You Like It --- argues that the plays leave a number of clues that reveal his political leanings. . .
 Fitter is often a keen, sometimes astute reader . . . he makes a number of substantial points about the topical nature of the plays." --Andrew Hadfield, University of Sussex,Times Literary Supplement

-"Massively and scrupulously researched, [this book] lays to rest depoliticizing readings of Shakespeare that ought to have been retired some years ago… This is a significant… closely and passionately argued book that makes a persuasive case for a populist, oppositional Shakespeare that conservative (as well as antisocialist “theoretical” and “historicizing”) approaches have prevented us from seeing." --Peter Holbrook, University of Queensland, Australia
+"Massively and scrupulously researched" the findings "are frequently a revelation, enabling us to notice things in Shakespeare that previously we had skipped over…[An] always closely and passionately argued book that makes a persuasive case for a populist, oppositional Shakespeare that conservatives (as well as antisocialist 'theoretical' and 'historicizing') approaches have prevented us from seeing.
+I look forward eagerly to Fitter's promised volume on Shakespeare's later career."--Peter Holbrook, University of Queensland, Australia, Modern Philology

 Acknowledgements 1.
 Historical Foundations: the Black Nineties and the Tudor Richesse of Political Dissidence 2.
 Theatrical Foundations: Performance Criticism and Transgressive Overdetermination 3.
 2 Henry VI: Jack Cade, the Hacket Rising, and Shakespeare’s Vision of Popular Rebellion 4.
 2 Henry VI: Contexts and Allusion 5.
 2 Henry VI: Political Stagecraft 6.
 Carnival Dynamics and The Taming of the Shrew 7.
 "The quarrel is between our masters and us their men": Romeo & Juliet, Dearth, and the London Riots 8.
 As You Like It andPolitical Topicality 9.
 "Betrayed to Every Modern Censure": As You Like It and Vestry Values 10.
 As You Like It Part Three: Dysresolution, Sexual Politics, and the Public Sphere 11.
 Conclusions Bibliography Index